pavan-uppari/sde_sheet/docs/recursion/recursion.md

 ## Sum of all Subsets

-**Problem Statement**: Given an array print all the sum of the subset generated from it, in the increasing order.
+**❓**: Given an array print all the sum of the subset generated from it, in the increasing order.
 **Example**:
 Input:  N = 3, arr[] = {5,2,1}
 Output: 0,1,2,3,5,6,7,8